mmontalbo/grim_rust/grim_viewer/src/viewer/state/README.md

 Centralising rendering concerns in this directory keeps the higher-level CLI and scene modules focused on data acquisition rather than GPU state management.

+## 3D Marker Proxies
+- `render.rs` seeds three procedural meshes (sphere, cube, cone) and reuses them for world-space markers before decoded assets arrive.
+Manny's anchor uses the sphere so it pops against nearby props, and any timeline `Actor` entry would reuse that primitive.
+- Timeline `Object` entities render as cubes, while `InterestActor` entities render as cones.
+This mirrors the classification in `scene::ViewerScene` so the viewer keeps exposing the engine's categories in 3D.
+- Cones also appear for the tube anchor fallback, the gold selection pointer, and the axis gizmo arms; those helpers reuse the same primitive batch path.
+- Overlap between shapes is expected: `scene::manny::apply_geometry_overrides` stamps identical transforms onto each object/interest-actor pair (cards, tube, Manny), so their cube and cone proxies stack until we swap in the decoded meshes.